-Last year, students in the Copenhagen elective course, Cultural History of Travel, were asked to come up with advice for future DIS Students by their faculty member, Thorsten Wagner.
+Last year, students in the Copenhagen were asked to come up with advice for future DIS Students for one of our creative writing courses.
 If you are a DIS Stockholm student reading this – don’t fret – nearly all of the advice below can be applied to your semester abroad as well – keep reading!

 Here are their 11 top tips for you as you prepare to depart for your semester abroad:

 1) Give yourself time to adjust and explore your city

 In the first few weeks when you arrive in Scandinavia, take time to explore and really gain an understanding of why you chose to study here.
 While Copenhagen seems attractive before actually arriving, it is impossible to fully appreciate all of the wonderful things it offers until you experience it firsthand.
 To fully appreciate and immerse yourself, we suggest renting a bike.
 Whether alone or with friends, biking is a wonderful way to explore and get a taste for the unique neighborhoods in your city.
 There’s nothing quite like the freedom you get when you hop on a bike and just ride until you stumble upon a new café, store, or area that catches your interest.
 If you aren’t into biking, don’t stress.
 Copenhagen’s public transportation system is easy to use.
 No matter how you choose to get around the city, it is important to take the time to avoid staying in familiar areas, eating at the same restaurants, and walking similar streets.
 In doing so, all of Copenhagen’s best qualities will reveal themselves and you’ll have the best time abroad!